Sarah-Salman/Endless-Runner-Game/README.md

 # Description

-This game is a runner game where the background moves not the player
+This game is a runner game where the background moves not the player!!!